| I distinctly recall the sweet sensation I experienced

 of my remark.
 Regrettably, Phillip, who at the time was my only friend, ceased

 to speak to me, thus making my experience in S.O.S considerably less enjoyable.
+Recently, roughly one year ago, I returned to Ghana and

 was immediately faced with a sense of déja-vu, realizing some things had